Sleep. Oh, how we take this for granted before we have kids.

 I know, it sounds scary.

 For my kids, they weren’t feeding at that time, and every time I got up to soothe them, they were completely fine.
 I knew they didn’t need anything, so we tried it.

 We could still hear them cry a little bit from our room, but it got shorter and shorter until they finally just stopped waking up.

 Sometimes we tend to automatically jump up to get them as soon as they start crying.
+Especially when we are waking up from being sound asleep.
 Turning off the monitor when they are ready can help you to give them the opportunity to learn.

 DO NOT use a regular crib bumper.

-It is linked to SIDS and does not allow proper air flow.
+They are linked to SIDS and do not allow proper airflow.

 I recommend a mesh crib bumper.

 These are safe.
 It only took one time where I heard my daughter screaming bloody murder as I rushed in and saw her poor little leg stuck in between the panels of her crib.

 That minute, I purchased a mesh crib bumper on Amazon and never looked back.